Kommilitonen!: Synopsis

 The opera, which has twenty-eight scenes, tells three true stories.
 One, The Oxford Revolution, is about James Meredith and his struggle to be admitted to the University of Mississippi.
-The second, Die Weisse Rose, deals with Hans and Sophie Scholl, students at the University of Munich who exposed Nazi atrocities, and the third, Soar to Heaven, depicts students who were forced to denounce their parents during the Cultural Revolution in China.
+The second, Die Weisse Rose, deals with Hans and Sophie Scholl, students at the University of Munich (LMU Munich), who exposed Nazi atrocities, and the third, Soar to Heaven, depicts students who were forced to denounce their parents during the Cultural Revolution in China.
 This story is based on part of John Pomfret's book Chinese Lessons.
 The three stories come together at the end of the opera.